 NEVER use nofollow

-SEO Experts have known for years that nofollow deletes valuable Google link benefit, a Google employee (Matt Cutt’s) has even confirmed this fact on his blog http://www.mattcutts.com/blog/pagerank-sculpting/
+SEO Experts have known for years (since at least 2009) nofollow deletes valuable Google link benefit (PR), a Google employee (Matt Cutt’s) has even confirmed this SEO fact on his blog http://www.mattcutts.com/blog/pagerank-sculpting/

 So what happens when you have a page with “ten PageRank points” and ten outgoing links, and five of those links are nofollowed?
 Let’s leave aside the decay factor to focus on the core part of the question.
 Originally, the five links without nofollow would have flowed two points of PageRank each (in essence, the nofollowed links didn’t count toward the denominator when dividing PageRank by the outdegree of the page).
 More than a year ago, Google changed how the PageRank flows so that the five links without nofollow would flow one point of PageRank each.

-All WordPress Plugins that add rel="nofollow" attributes to internal links within your site should NOT be used, a nofollowed link is deleting your valuable link benefit!
-The WordPress core commenting system that uses nofollow on comment author links is already deleting too much of your valuable link benefit (possible to remove this at theme level), don’t make it worse by adding more!
+The WordPress core commenting system uses nofollow on comment author links, WordPress by default is already deleting too much of your valuable link benefit (it’s possible to remove this at theme level), don’t make it worse by adding more via WordPress SEO plugins!

 Why you should AVOID noindex